 Liz is the author of two poetry collections, Kingdom (2015) and After Birth (2019).
-Her work has been published in literary magazines across Canada, longlisted for the CBC poetry prize, selected for inclusion in The Best of the Best Canadian Poetry in English, and was recently nominated by ARC Poetry Magazine for a Pushcart Prize and a National Magazine Award.
+Her work has been published in literary magazines across Canada, longlisted for the CBC poetry prize, selected for inclusion in The Best of the Best Canadian Poetry in English, and was recently nominated for a Pushcart Prize and a National Magazine Award.
 She grew up in Victoria and now lives in Hamilton, where she’s working on a collection of essays.

 “Elizabeth Ross’s poems seem, to me, to inhabit a transition zone.
 They are often situated in ordinary domestic moments, but it’s as if there’s a little swinging door inside them and the reader finds herself stepping first to one side, then another as the poet switches views.
 Liz, herself, is rooted in this stance—a trustworthy observer of the goings on, a witness to the troublesome aspects of the ultimately impenetrable nature of the symbolical, and the potential razor-thin splinter of ice within the commonplace…” – Marilyn Bowering